 Course centering around topics of current interest or of special interest to students or instructors.
 Students have the opportunity to research, design, and prototype new projects.
 Topics or focus may vary from semester to semester.
 The course can be repeated up to two times.

-+ETS3650C, Industrial Networking
++ETS3650C, Industrial Networking 4 hrs., 3 crs.

 Prerequisite: ETS2542C.
 Corequisite: MAN3303.